MicroPasts/postcardsToPalmyra/long_description.md

 * Whether card is not in English
 * Comments on card

-The object cards have been scanned by EES volunteers.
+The object cards have been created by the public.

 ## This project is on behalf of: